gmu-gd/web20-summer/schedule/index.md

 ### Week 1

 This week we'll start to get to know a bit about each other and spend a little time reviewing how this course will work.
 Then we'll move onto an overview of the programs, tools, and languages we will be using.
-We will also look at a few basic HTML elements and design structures.
+We will also look at a few basic HTML elements and design concepts.

 #### Lessons